alexkutsan/alexkutsan.github.io/content/posts/posts_functionality/index.md

 [taxonomies]
 tags = ["zola"]
+categories = ["Technical"]

 +++

-I am using Zola as a static site generator with the Inky theme.
+I am using Zola as a static site generator with theme.
 It provides an easy way to create posts in Markdown, requiring minimal configuration.
 Despite its simplicity, it is feature-rich and has no JavaScript/npm dependencies.

 In this post, I am exploring various useful abilities of Markdown/HTML that can enhance blog posts.
 <!-- more -->